Mammalian Value Systems: Goal Structures for Autonomous Agents

 \subsection{Mammalian Value Systems}

 \emph{\textbf{Our core thesis is the following:}} What we call human values can be informally decomposed into \emph{1) mammalian values, 2) human cognition, and 3) several millennia of human social and cultural evolution}.
-This decomposition suggests that contemporary research broadly spanning the study of animal behavior, biological anthropology, and comparative neuroanatomy may be relevant to the value alignment problem, and in particular, in characterizing the initially uncertain goal structure which is refined through observation by the AI system.
+This decomposition suggests that contemporary research broadly spanning the study of animal behavior, biological anthropology, and comparative neuroanatomy may be relevant to the value alignment problem, and in particular, in characterizing the initially uncertain goal structure which is refined through observation by an AI system.
 Additionally, in analyzing the subsequent behavioral trajectories of intelligent, autonomous agents, we can decompose the resulting dynamics as being guided by mammalian values merged with AI cognition.
-Aspects of contemporary human values which are the result of incidental historical processes---the third component of our decomposition above---might naturally arise in the course of the evolution of the AI system (though not necessarily), even though they were not directly programmed into the agent.
-There are many factors that might influence the extent to which this third component of human values continues to be represented in the AI system.
-Examples might include whether or not these values remain meaningful in a world where other problems had been solved and the extent to which certain cultural values which were perceived to be in conflict with others could be resolved with a more fundamental understanding stemming from the combination of mammalian values and AI cognition. \\
+Aspects of contemporary human values which are the result of incidental historical processes---the third component of our decomposition above---might naturally arise in the course of the evolution of the AI system (though not necessarily), even though they were not directly programmed into the agent.\footnote{Many human values communicated to children during the course of maturation and development are the result of incidental historical processes.
+As an example, consider the rich set of cultural norms and social rituals surrounding food preparation.
+One does not need to have lived the entire history of a given culture to learn these norms.
+The same may be true of an AI system.} There are many factors that might influence the extent to which this third component of human values continues to be represented in the AI system.
+Examples might include whether or not these values remain meaningful in a world where other problems had been solved and the extent to which certain cultural values which were perceived to be in conflict with others could be resolved with a more fundamental understanding stemming from the combination of mammalian values and AI cognition.\footnote{Ethical norms can often vary depending on resource constraints which may also be the result of incidental historical processes.
+The norms of behavior may be different in a war zone where individuals are fighting for survival than in an affluent society during peacetime.
+If a family struggling to survive in a war torn country is able to escape and move to a more stable region, these same behaviors may no longer be necessary.
+In a similar vein, imagine an AI system that has significantly impacted global affairs by solving major problems in food or energy production or by discovering novel insights into diplomatic strategy.
+Such an agent may find that previously necessary behaviors that have a rich human history are no longer needed. }\\

 We want to emphasize that our claim is not that mammalian values are synonymous with human values.
 Rather, our thesis is that there are many aspects of human values which are the result of historical processes driven by human cognition.
 Consequently, many structural aspects of human experience and human society which we colloquially refer to as ``values'' are derived entities, rather than features of the initial AI goal structure.
 As a thought experiment, consider a scenario whereby the fully digitized corpus of human literature, cinema, and ongoing global developments communicated via the Internet are analyzed and modeled by an AI system constructed around a core mammalian goal structure.
 In the conceptual framework that we propose, this initially mammalian structure would gradually come to reflect the more nuanced aspects of human society as the AI refines its model of human values via analysis and hypothesis generation.
 We also mention that as our aim in this article is to focus on the structure of the initial AI motivational system and not other aspects of AI more broadly, we set aside the possible role human interaction and feedback may play in the subsequent development of the AI system's cognition and instrumental values.